 Meditation – The meditation techniques learned at a Tools for Inner Peace retreat aim to develop the ability to observe thought patterns and feelings without being caught up in them.
 Meditation brings greater self-understanding, reduces tension and increases clarity of thinking.

 These techniques—both separately and in combination—nourish and strengthen the parasympathetic nervous system so that the relaxation response becomes our normal mode.
 They are a pathway to inner peace.

 The yoga taught at Tools for Inner Peace is based on an authentic tradition that can be traced back to Adi Shankaracharya (788-820 AD), with roots in the ancient spiritual culture of Vedanta and Tantra.
 Inspired by Swami Sivananda (1887-1963) his disciples, Swami Satyananda (1923-2009) foremost among them, developed the modernised, integral system of yoga as it is taught today.
-Drawing on the various branches of yoga, including hatha yoga, raja yoga, karma yoga, bhakti yoga and jnana yoga, it is a balanced system that develops all aspects of the personality.
+Drawing on the various branches of yoga, including hatha yoga, raja yoga, kriya yoga, karma yoga, bhakti yoga and jnana yoga, it is a balanced system that develops all aspects of the personality.

 ‘Yoga is a system of Integral Education, not only of the Body and Mind or the Intellect, but also of the ‘Inner Spirit’.
 It is a complete method of overhauling the human personality.’

 – Swami Sivananda Saraswati